1st Reading – Exodus 17:8-13

 The judge is described as fearing neither God nor human beings, which is a way of saying he did not uphold the pivotal commandments of love of God and love of neighbor.
 He was an unjust judge, not because he was an active adversary of anyone but because he failed to ensure that justice was served in the lives of all.

-This is an extraordinarily serious charge against a judge, whose very function is to secure justice for all, especially the most vulnerable of society.
+This is an extraordinarily serious charge against a judge, whose very function is to secure justice for all.
 Sins of omission can be as devastating as sins of commission.

 And a widow in that town used to come to him